Shopify/better-html/README.md

 When `value` is user-controlled, an attacker may achieve XSS quite easily in this situation.
 We wrap `value` in a runtime check that ensures it only contains characters that are valid in a attribute name.
-This excludes `=`, `/` or space, which should prevent any risk on injection.
+This excludes `=`, `/` or space, which should prevent any risk of injection.

 The `html_attributes` helper works the same way, it will raise when attribute names contain dangerous characters.